 Above is the first picture of Bryce typical rocks, known as Hoodoos.

-A hoodoo (also called a tent rock, fairy chimney, and earth pyramid) is a tall, thin spire of rock that protrudes from the bottom of an arid drainage basin or badland.
+From Wikipedia: A hoodoo (also called a tent rock, fairy chimney, and earth pyramid) is a tall, thin spire of rock that protrudes from the bottom of an arid drainage basin or badland.
 Hoodoos consist of soft sedimentary rock topped by harder, less easily-eroded stone that protects each column from the elements.
 They are mainly located in the desert in dry, hot areas.
 In common usage, the difference between hoodoos and pinnacles or spires is that hoodoos have a variable thickness often described as having a "totem pole-shaped body."

 No comments: